-Subnet mask Specifies the subnet mask to use for the system if you protocol (DHCP) will be used to configure the Ethernet interface.
+Specifies when checked that dynamic host configuration protocol (DHCP) will be used to configure the Ethernet interface.
 (Another system must be the DHCP server.)
 For information on DHCP, see "Ethernet Network Interfaces" on page 22.
 If you require a particular IP address for the system, leave this box unchecked to use static IP addressing.